gelato-org/gelato-data/datasets/DetailREADME.md

 Each dataset is independent, and organized in separate folders.

-    variables.csv: The list of variables for each population sample, coded in a dataset; must contain columns
+    samples.csv: The list of variables for each population sample, must contain columns
         SamplePopID: GELATO-wide unique identifier for the sample
         populationName: commonly used name for the sample
         samplesize: number of individuals per each sample